Text to model via SysML: Automated generation of dynamical system computational models from unstructured natural language text via enhanced System Modeling Language diagrams: Steps for implementation and validation of context-free automated generation of SysML diagrams

 It is proposed to automatically compare the extracted blocks and attribute values of all the components in the entire output BDD diagram (for example the one in \Cref{fig:bdd_attr_grid}) with the manually generated BDD diagram (for example, the one in \Cref{fig:bdd_attr_grid_ground_truth}) and to provide a score to quantify the accuracy of the attributes extracted.
 It is worth noting that the relationships (arrows) between blocks were omitted to simplify the BDD diagrams, since the relationships are not part of this validation stage.

 From the previous sections it can be concluded that validating blocks and attributes extraction requires assessing: (i) block numbers: the automatically generated BDD diagrams might have less or more blocks compare to the manually generated one (e.g., because of inaccurate coreference resolution); (ii) block labels: inaccurate/imprecise labels assigned to a block referring to a specific component of the dynamical system; (iii) number of attribute labels: inaccurate/imprecise number of attribute values identified within the same block; (iv) attribute label: inaccurate/imprecise label assigned to an attribute; (iv) attribute value or description: inaccurate/imprecise/missing attribute numerical value or descriptive value; (v) attribute unit: inaccurate/imprecise/missing assigned unit of the attribute.
 When comparing numerical values (i.e., (i) and (iv)), the numerical values are converted into stringified labels which are then mapped onto vectors so that the same strategy as that applied to labels can be used.
-When comparing labels, either at the block or at the attribute level, the labels can be mapped into vector descriptions and the cosine similarity can be used to quantify the similarity between the two vectors.
-Let us consider the schematic representation in \Cref{fig:cosine_similarity}.
+When comparing labels, either at the block or at the attribute level, the labels can be mapped into vector descriptions and the cosine similarity can be used to quantify the similarity between the two vectors \cite{jurafsky2009speech}.

-It is possible to immediately observe that the cosine of the angle can be used to compared two labels.
 Two labels are close to each other in the vector space if they have the same semantic meaning.
 The cosine similarity $CS$ is defined as:

 where $\cdot$ is the dot product between two vectors.
 The $CS$ ranges from -1 to 1, where two identical labels will produce a result of 1 (the two vectors point in exactly the same direction) and two completely different labels will produce a result of -1 (the two vectors point in opposite directions).
 Three quantities for defining similarities scores are introduced in what follows.
 These will be used to specify similarity metrics.
 We also refer to semantic similarity as how closely related the semantic meaning is between two strings, which is quantified by the $\text{CS}$ of their mapped vectors.
 For this section, when we notate strings $a$ with boldtext $\textbf{a}$, the bolded versions represent the vectors that the strings are mapped to.